-Every journey starts with a first step, and in the case of resolving Trauma and PTSD, it means setting an intention to heal.
+Every journey starts with a first step, and in the case of resolving Trauma and PTSD, that means setting an intention to heal.
 I regularly get contacted by people who are ready to take that first step, but when I offer them concrete ways to start their healing process, they realize they aren’t ready.
 I fully understand this.

-The Apparent Duality of Wanting to Heal but Not wanting to Embrace the Wound
+The Apparent Duality of Wanting to Heal but Not Wanting to Embrace the Wound